musaeed178-uio/nvim-config/README.md

 So DopaVim is intentionally opinionated.

 It is not designed to satisfy everyone.
+(It will, in-case it grows.)
+(Or you can contact me if it doesn't)

-**It is designed to make me want to open Neovim.**
+**It is designed to make me (and Ideally, you) want to open Neovim.**

 ------------------------------------------------------------------------